 The Evolution of Risk Management in Global Investigations

 Corporates have traditionally approached investigations reactively, after the event, as an issue for legal functions and law firms that is largely concerned with suspicions of criminal activity or other misconduct.
 Such investigations were predominantly an exercise in detection, appropriate reporting and remediation.
-With the evolution of compliance departments and advances in forensic fact-gathering and analysis, investigations are increasingly regarded as key elements of a sound control environment and generally considered to support a company’s commercial agenda.
+With the evolution of compliance departments and advances in forensic fact-gathering and analysis, as well as the rise of stakeholder capitalism, investigations are increasingly regarded as key elements of a sound control environment and generally considered to support a company’s commercial agenda.

 Now, problems can be discovered through a variety of novel and increasingly proactive ways, and can arise from both internal and external sources.